-All members are urged to select a section or caucus that fits their area of work or interest and to participate in the selected section and caucus activities.
+All members are urged to select a section, caucus, or committee that fits their area of interest and participate in its activities!
+OPHA's active SCCs include the:

 The Oklahoma Public Health Association (OPHA) values the lived experiences and choices of all people, regardless of age, sex, gender identity, sexual orientation, race, ethnicity, religion, disability, geographic location, or socioeconomic circumstance.
 The OPHA commits to an intensive approach to use inclusive and person first language to reflect the OPHA vision for a collective, inclusive, and respectful approach to public health.
 Evidence-based, contemporary terminology is used to convey respect and empowerment and to reduce stigma faced by communities and populations disproportionately impacted by inequities.
 Despite these efforts, specific terminology or language may be unintentionally offensive or stigmatizing to some individuals or populations.
 Feedback to improve our outreach and communication efforts are welcomed and appreciated.